BeranLukas/Project-big-repositories-LFS/GIT LFS.md

 To stop tracking a specific pattern with Git LFS, use the `git lfs untrack` command.
 For example, to stop tracking the *.jpg* files, use `git lfs untrack "*.jpg"`.

 # Committing and pushing

+As usual, all of the changes have to be commited.
+Commiting Git LFS files follows the same procedure as normal.
+If there are commited changes to the files tracked by Git LFS, there is some additional output from *git push* as the files are uploaded to the server.
+As Git, Git LFS is content addressable, in other words, it is stored against a SHA-256 hash.
+It is, therefore, safe to re-attempt transferring Git LFS files to the server in case it, for some reason, fails.

+# Moving a Git LFS repository between hosts

+Migrating Git LFS repositories from one host to another, it is possible to use the `gift lfs fetch` and `git lfs push` commands with the specification of the *--all* option .

+Example of changing the provider for Git LFS repositories from *GitLab* to *GitHub*:
+ - `git lfs fetch --all gitlab`
+ - `git push -- mirror github`
+ - `git lfs push --all github`

+# Fetching estra Git LFS history

+# Deleting local Git LFS files

+# Deleting remote Git LFS files from the server

+# Finding paths or commits that reference a Git LFS object

+# Including/excluding Git LFS files

+# Locking Git LFS files